MarkGotham/Serial_Analyser/README.md

 # Serial Analyser
+This repo provides
-Functions for working with 12-tone serial music (work in progress)
+code for working with 12-tone serial rows and a corpus of examples from the repertoire.

 ‘A very useful resource’ — [Professor Robert D. Morris](https://www.esm.rochester.edu/faculty/morris_robert/)